juniorliu95/COVID_fear/README.md

 # COVID_fear

-This project contains the code for our paper: "Fear of Infection and Sufficient Vaccine Reservation Information Might Drive Rapid Coronavirus Disease 2019 Vaccination in Japan: Evidence from Twitter Analysis".
+This project contains the code for our paper: "The Effect of Fear of Infection and Sufficient Vaccine Reservation Information on Rapid COVID-19 Vaccination in Japan: Evidence From a Retrospective Twitter Analysis".

 ---